Dive into the Detail

 How does Trace’s calculation methodology compare to Climate Active’s?

-For example, Trace customer Phyto Therapy was Climate Active certified before deciding to also join Trace (more on how this works below).
+Trace customer Phyto Therapy was Climate Active certified before deciding to also join Trace (more on how this works here).
 When they received our assessment they were pleased to find that our final calculations were almost identical to those they got in their Climate Active assessment.

 “As well as Trace’s accreditation, we are also Climate Active.
-With choosing to become both Climate Active and Carbon Neutral with Trace we were able to confirm the accuracy of Trace’s measurement process compared to the Government recognised Climate Active Certification.” - Maya Collinson, Phyto Therapy
+With choosing to become both Climate Active and Trace certified we were able to confirm the accuracy of Trace’s measurement process compared to the Government recognised Climate Active Certification.” - Maya Collinson, Phyto Therapy

 Our model is independently reviewed by a carbon consultant on an annual basis and we are continually reviewing and enhancing the underlying data with external advisors to ensure the accuracy & transparency of our methodology.